 Balance Activ BV is safe to use when pregnant, however, you should see your doctor if you think you have a vaginal infection during pregnancy.

 You must also consult your GP if:

 - You experience pain

 - The discomfort does not cease

 - The discharge occurs during the menopause

 There are some simple measures you can take, which could help prevent BV:

 - Avoid excessive washing (or douching) of the vagina: this may alter the normal balance of bacteria, making symptoms more likely to develop

 - Avoid using perfumed intimate products as these can disrupt the natural vaginal balance

-- Use a condom if you notice that sexual intercourse promotes symptoms.
+- Use a condom if you notice that sexual intercourse encourages symptoms.
 Semen is alkaline and can alter the natural pH of the vagina

-- However, used regularly, Balance Activ BV is proven to help prevent BV.
+- Balance Activ BV, when used regularly, is proven to help prevent BV.